togakangaroo/togakangaroo.github.io/_posts/2016-07-15-css-only-tabs.md

+---
+layout: post
+title: "CSS Only Tabs"
+author: "George Mauer"
+comments: true
+---

 There is a tendency of web developers to prefer javascript over other tools of the trade.
 A lot of this is based in the need to support older browsers or - even more often - the *percieved* need to support old browsers.
 Just as often however, it is due to fear and ignorance of how the tools of the internet are meant to work.

 A great example is ui tabbing systems.
 I've participated in half-hour long hoarse-yelled "discussions" on which tabbing widget is the best.
 Which is ironic, because the true answer is: you probably don't need a javascript tabbing widget at all.
 If you understand CSS, you can assemble your own easily enough.
 Let's do that now.

-So we want [a fully functioning tab system with url navigation](http://output.jsbin.com/yudoyi).
+So we want [a fully functioning tab system with url navigation](http://output.jsbin.com/sinaxu/10).
 Lets figure out how to do that.

 <!--break-->